Amit Kothari

 Your AI-powered search gives different results to different users for the same query.
 Your AI chatbot answers the same question three different ways depending on when you ask it.
 Your recommendation engine surfaces different items even when the user profile hasn’t changed.
 The feature isn’t broken.
 It’s working as designed.
 But nobody on your product team has ever managed something that works like this.

 This isn’t a niche problem.
-Google’s PAIR team has published extensively on how non-deterministic behaviour fundamentally changes UX design assumptions.
+Google’s PAIR team has published extensively on how non-deterministic behavior fundamentally changes UX design assumptions.
 And it touches every company shipping AI features, which at this point is basically all of them.

 Why traditional PM skills fall apart with AI features